pieroproietti/penguins-eggs/README.md

 * Linux Mint
 * LMDE

+## Distribution in progress
-## Fedora
+* Fedora
 I'm trying to support Fedora, Suse and others distros.
 With Fedora I'm a good point, the system is complete but lack just the boot of the live CD.
-If someone can help.

 * wget https://fedora.mirror.garr.it/fedora/linux/releases/29/Workstation/x86_64/os/isolinux/vmlinuz
 * wget https://fedora.mirror.garr.it/fedora/linux/releases/29/Workstation/x86_64/os/isolinux/initrd.img

+If someone can help.